Most recently updated on February 9, 2024

 The ultimate goal is to connect all the roads from a seamless route from Canada to Mexico, but that plan has been opposed by environmentalists, farmers and fiscal conservatives.

-An hour and a half after leave Ann Arbor, we cross over into Indiana and officially leave the Rust Belt.
+An hour and a half after leaving Ann Arbor, we cross over into Indiana and officially leave the Rust Belt.

 The Hoosier State is 38th in size at 35,870 square miles.
 It’s the smallest state in the continental United States west of the Appalachian Mountains.